 Treatments for Brachial Plexus Injury

-Depending on the severity of the injury, some patients with Brachial Plexus Injury recover spontaneously, while most regain their normal function through cell therapy, physical and occupational therapy.
-Another group with more severe injuries will require surgical intervention to achieve better functioning.
-Getting the right form of rehabilitation can enhance independence and improve quality of life even after the Brachial Plexus Injury.
+Some children with Brachial Plexus Birth Injuries recover spontaneously, while most regain their normal function through Physical and Occupational therapy.
+A smaller group will require surgical intervention to achieve better functioning.
+While in adults, getting the right form of rehabilitation or therapy can enhance independence and improve quality of life even after the Brachial Plexus Injury.
 A regenerative rehabilitation program usually comprises of:

 Physical Therapy

-Physical therapy focuses on improving the strength of affected muscles, relieving pain, and improving muscle tone and sensory awareness of the extremity.
-Physiotherapists provide exercises that help in restoring function in the arms and hands, improve joint range of motion and flexibility.
-Direct current stimulation, bracing, therapeutic exercises, and biofeedback are used to maximize the functioning of the affected upper extremity.
+Physiotherapy focuses on improving strength of affected muscles, relieving pain, and improving tone and sensory awareness of the extremity.
+Physiotherapists help to learn exercises that may help restore function in the arms and hands and improve range of motion and flexibility.
+Direct current stimulation, bracing, therapeutic exercise, and biofeedback are also used to maximize the functioning of the upper extremity.

 Occupational Therapy

-The goal of Occupational Therapy is to enhance daily life skills like eating, dressing and cooking in cases that involve severe muscle weakness, numbness, and pain.
-It consists of a number of treatment approaches that help to improve the functioning of the affected area.
-These include muscle re-education and retraining therapy, sensory re-education therapy, mirror therapy, hand function training, ADL training, hand splinting, and improvement of play skills in children.
+The goal of Occupational Therapy is to enhance practical skills like dressing and cooking in cases that involve severe muscle weakness, numbness and pain.
+It consists of a number of treatment approaches that help to improve functioning of the affected area.
+These include muscle re-education and retraining therapy, sensory re-education therapy, mirror therapy, hand function training, ADL training, hand splinting, and functional retraining.

 FAQs answered

-Apart from birth injuries the most common causes include trauma , accidents, fractures and dislocation of the shoulder joint.
-The common symptoms are a lack of feeling or control in the arm, shoulder, or hand.
+The most common symptoms are a lack of feeling or control in an arm, shoulder or hand.
 In more severe cases, the limb may be partly or totally paralyzed.

-A splint is an effective part of the treatment for BPI.
-It is used to reduce tightness, improve range of motion and improve functions of the affected joints and muscles.
-There are many different kinds of splints for different causes, and each type has its own use.
+There are many different kinds of Erb’s palsy splints for different cases, and each type has its own use.
 For example, one patient might need a splint that stabilizes the elbow while another might have one that gives stability at the shoulder for functional use of the hand.

-A comprehensive treatment plan, including stem cell therapy, physiotherapy, occupational therapy, and the use of splints, can greatly aid the patient’s recovery.
+A Comprehensive Erb’s palsy treatment plan, including Cell therapy, physiotherapy, occupational therapy and the use of Erb’s palsy splints, can greatly aid your child’s recovery.

 wave lines